This page provides a brief overview of the Bulgarian insolvency register.

 Access to the Bulgarian insolvency register is free of charge.

-A bulletin of sales can be found on the website of the Ministry of Economy, Energy and Tourism
+The sales bulletin can be found on the website of the Ministry of the Economy.

 History of the Bulgarian insolvency register